List of Falcon 9 and Falcon Heavy launches (2020–2022): 2021

+Fourth of six new cargo missions NASA awarded in 2015 to SpaceX under the CRS-2 contract to be flown after the initial 20 missions of phase 1 were completed in 2020.
+First time SpaceX launched 5 rockets within the same calendar month.
+The ELaNa 38 mission, consisting of 4 cubesats, launched on this flight.
+SpaceX achieved the feat of 100 successful orbital rocket booster landings in this mission, coinciding with the 6th anniversary of its first booster landing.
+After landing, de-tanking and heading back home, the stage and Octagrabber were damaged in heavy seas.

 2022

 There were 61 Falcon launches in 2022: one Falcon Heavy and 60 Falcon 9.
 Older environmental regulatory documents show that, in addition to launches from Vandenberg, SpaceX mentioned planning for up to 70 launches each year from its two Florida launch sites when it filed an environmental assessment in February 2020.
 In January 2022, information became public that SpaceX had intended to increase the pace of launches to 52 during 2022, after launching a record 31 times in 2021.
 In March 2022, Elon Musk stated that SpaceX was aiming for 60 Falcon launches in 2022.
 In the event, SpaceX did increase their launch cadence, exceeding the previous yearly record of 31 launches in just the first 29 weeks of 2022.
 13 of the Falcon 9 launches were from Vandenberg.
 SpaceX launched over 633 tonnes this year (exclusive of undisclosed payload masses).